FOR IMMEDIATE RELEASE July 28, 2021

 Recognized as an author, educator and urban-planning expert,

-Williams is also penning a new book, Writing a Song That Matters,
+Williams is also penning a new book, How to Write a Song That Matters,

 based on her popular songwriting retreats